Noch €100,00 until free shipping

 5. Rügen: Along the coast from Sellin to Klein Zicker

-Your bike tour starts at the impressive Sellin pier and initially runs peacefully along Lake Selling.
-The route then leads you directly along the Baltic Sea coast, offering magnificent views and fresh sea air.
-After a short section through lively Göhren, you'll cycle past the museum ship before continuing along several stretches of beach.
+Your bike tour starts at the impressive Sellin pier and initially follows a peaceful route along Lake Sellinger.
+The path then leads you directly along the Baltic coast, offering magnificent views and fresh sea air.
+After a short stretch through the lively town of Göhren, you'll cycle past the museum ship before continuing along several stretches of beach.
 The tour concludes at the striking cliffs of Klein Zicker.
-The route on the island of Rügen offers numerous opportunities for relaxing stops with your dog and combines nature experiences with a maritime flair.
+This route on the island of Rügen offers numerous opportunities for relaxing breaks with your dog and combines nature with a maritime atmosphere.

 Starting point: Sellin pier